Ribosome-Packet-Processor/Ribosome-P4/README.md

 # Requirements

-Before running Ribosome code, you need to fill the `run_pd_rpc/access.txt` file with the commands to append 4 bytes at the end of packets.
+Before running Ribosome code, you need to fill the `run_pd_rpc/access.txt` file with the commands to append 4 bytes (used as RDMA iCRC) at the end of packets.
 In this repository, commands have been removed as they are under NDA.

 # Add/Remove RDMA servers